Helping millions of people navigate the world of technology.

 Yes, when you remove someone from a Teams meeting, they will receive a notification (in email) that they have been removed.
 However, the reason for removal will not be specified.
 They will also not be able to rejoin the meeting unless invited again by the meeting organizer.

 Deleting a meeting in Outlook will remove it from your calendar, but not for everyone.
-If you are the meeting organizer and you want to cancel the meeting for everyone, you can choose the Cancel Meeting option instead of delete.
+If you are the meeting organizer and want to cancel the meeting for everyone, choose the Cancel Meeting option instead of Delete.
 This is when you delete the meeting and send a cancellation notice to all attendees, removing it from their calendars.